Azure-Samples/openai-chat-vision-quickstart/README.md

 ### Resources

+About this app:
 * [Get started with multimodal vision chat apps using Azure OpenAI](https://learn.microsoft.com/azure/developer/ai/get-started-app-chat-vision?tabs=github-codespaces): The Microsoft Learn Quickstart article for this sample, walks through both deployment and the relevant code for working with images in chat.
+* [Video: Using vision models with Python](https://www.youtube.com/watch?v=toR644E--w8): A live stream recording that steps through the Python notebook and app code.
+* [Blog post: Add speech input/output to your app](https://blog.pamelafox.org/2024/12/add-browser-speech-inputoutput-to-your.html): Explains the speech buttons used in this app.

+ Related samples and docs:
 * [OpenAI Chat Application Quickstart](https://github.com/Azure-Samples/openai-chat-app-quickstart): Similar to this project, but without the vision and image uploads.
 * [OpenAI Chat Application with Microsoft Entra Authentication - MSAL SDK](https://github.com/Azure-Samples/openai-chat-app-entra-auth-local): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and built-in authentication feature of Azure Container Apps.
 * [OpenAI Chat Application with Microsoft Entra Authentication - Built-in Auth](https://github.com/Azure-Samples/openai-chat-app-entra-auth-local): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and MSAL SDK.